supercooldave/supercooldave.github.io/2017/STS/index.md

 UI Designer and the Usability team, along with the back-end developers.

-\subsubsection*{Back-End Developer}
+#### Back-End Developer

 The back-end developers will set up the server side of the application, including the database.
 Development will take place using Django or PHP, plus SQL and the like.

-\subsubsection{Minor Roles}
+#### Minor Roles

 In addition to these core positions, a number of other roles that may need to be filled or shared:

-\begin{itemize}
-    \item security expert
+*  security expert
-    \item privacy expert
+*  privacy expert
-    \item visualisation expert --- if any data needs to be visualised
+*  visualisation expert --- if any data needs to be visualised
-    \item test data generator --- if your system collects data from a large number of users, you'll need to generate mock data until you get users
+* test data generator --- if your system collects data from a large number of users, you'll need to generate mock data until you get users
-    \item database designer
+* database designer
-    \item data modeller
+* data modeller
-    \item UI designer --- design the visual appearance of the web site using Photoshop
+* UI designer --- design the visual appearance of the web site using Photoshop
-    \item software designer --- aim for a clear separation between front- and back-end functionality
+* software designer --- aim for a clear separation between front- and back-end functionality
-    \item technical manager --- in charge of getting software installed, setting up github, etc.
+* technical manager --- in charge of getting software installed, setting up github, etc.
-    \item other  --- maybe something specific to your chosen domain.
+* other  --- maybe something specific to your chosen domain.
-\end{itemize}

-\subsubsection{Team Identity}
+### Team Identity

 Think of your team as a small company.
 Find a snappy name for your team and your product.
 Consider developing a team logo and colour scheme.